Data Visualisation Tools

 • It is not compatible with a few monitoring tools, so there may be less support available

-FusionCharts is a JavaScript charting library that enables you to create interactive charts, dashboards, and data visualizations for your web applications.
+FusionCharts is a JavaScript charting library that enables you to create interactive charts, dashboards, and data visualisations for your web applications.

 Key features of FusionChart:

-• FusionChart can be used to visualize data in various ways with the help of interactive and customizable chart types
+• FusionChart can be used to visualise data in various ways with the help of interactive and customizable chart types

-• It has rich API which allows developers to create custom applications and integrations.
+• It has a rich API which allows developers to create custom applications and integrations.

 • It offers cross-platform and cross-browser compatibility.

-• FusionChart is compatible with many platforms and browsers, making it a versatile solution for data visualization.
+• FusionChart is compatible with many platforms and browsers, making it a versatile solution for data visualisation.

 • FusionChart can be used with various data sources, including relational databases, XML, JSON, and CSV files.